runlikeforrestgump/.dotfiles/README.md

 * Style checking.
 * Syntax checking.
 * Syntax highlighting.
-* And probably other things.
+* And other things that would make me more productive.

 What I use:
 * [commentary](https://github.com/tpope/vim-commentary): for commenting and uncommenting code.